x-tinkerer/GPU-and-Game-Resouce/README.md

 │       ├── Game Engine Gems 1.pdf
 │       ├── Game Engine Gems 2.pdf
 │       └── Game Engine Gems 3.pdf
+├── Games Dev
+│   ├── 20 Essential Games to Study.pdf
+│   └── Unity
+│       ├── Unity 2018 Shaders and Effects Cookbook Transform your game into a visually stunning masterpiece with over 70 recipes, 3rd Edition.pdf
+│       ├── Unity 2020 By Example A project-based guide to building 2D, 3D, augmented reality, and virtual reality games from scratch, 3rd Edition.pdf
+│       ├── Unity Game Development Cookbook Essentials for Every Game.pdf │       └── Unity in Action Multiplatform game development in C, 3rd Edition.pdf
+├── OpenGL
+│   └── C++ Game Development By Example Learn to build games and graphics with SFML, OpenGL, and Vulkan using C++ programming.pdf
 ├── Ray Tracing
 │   ├── Ray Tracing Gems High-Quality and Real-Time Rendering with DXR and Other APIs.pdf │   └── Ray Tracing Gems II Next Generation Real-Time Rendering with Dxr, Vulkan, and Optix.pdf